Knowledge Connectivity Requirements for Solving BFT Consensus with Unknown Participants and Fault Threshold (Extended Version): Abstract

 \section{Abstract}

-Consensus stands as a fundamental building block for constructing reliable and fault-tolerant distributed services.
+Consensus is a fundamental building block for constructing reliable and fault-tolerant distributed services.
 The increasing demand for high-performance and scalable blockchain protocols has brought attention to solving consensus in scenarios where each participant joins the system knowing only a subset of participants.
 In such scenarios, the participants' initial knowledge about the existence of other participants can collectively be represented by a directed graph known as \textit{knowledge connectivity graph}.
 The \textit{Byzantine Fault Tolerant Consensus with Unknown Participants} (BFT-CUP) problem aims to solve consensus in those scenarios by identifying the necessary and sufficient conditions that the knowledge connectivity graphs must satisfy when a fault threshold is provided to all participants.
 This work extends BFT-CUP by eliminating the requirement to provide the fault threshold to the participants.
-We indeed address the problem of solving BFT consensus in settings where each participant initially knows a subset of participants, and although a fault threshold exists, no participant is provided with this information~--- referred to as \textit{BFT Consensus with Unknown Participants and Fault Threshold} (BFT-CUPFT).
-With this aim, we first demonstrate that the conditions for knowledge connectivity graphs identified by BFT-CUP are insufficient to solve BFT-CUPFT.
-Accordingly, we introduce a new type of knowledge connectivity graphs by determining the necessary and sufficient conditions they must satisfy to solve BFT-CUPFT.
-Furthermore, we design a protocol for solving BFT-CUPFT.
+We indeed address the problem of solving BFT consensus in settings where each participant initially knows a subset of participants, and although a fault threshold exists, no participant is provided with this information~-- referred to as \textit{BFT Consensus with Unknown Participants and Fault Threshold} (BFT-CUPFT).
+With this aim, we first demonstrate that the conditions identified for knowledge connectivity graphs by BFT-CUP are insufficient to solve BFT-CUPFT.
+Accordingly, we introduce a new type of knowledge connectivity graph that is sufficient for solving such a problem.
+To validate its sufficiency, we design a protocol for solving BFT-CUPFT.

-\blfootnote{This is a preprint of a paper to appear at the 44rd IEEE International Conference on Distributed Computing Systems (ICDCS 2024).}
+\ifbool{extendedVersion}{ \blfootnote{This is a preprint of a paper to appear at the 44th IEEE International Conference on Distributed Computing Systems (ICDCS 2024).} }{}